Skip to contents

 dataset$data

-Or, alternatively, it can be split by form:
+Or, alternatively, it can be split by form using final_format = "by_form" argument:

 dataset <- rd_transform(covican,